USTA Tennis on Campus: National Championship

-The USTA Tennis on Campus National Championship is the pinnacle major tournament hosted in April at the USTA National Campus in Orlando, Florida.
+The USTA Tennis on Campus National Championship is the pinnacle major tournament hosted in April.
 A pool of 64 schools throughout the nation which were the champions or runners-up of their Sectional Championship or the Fall/Spring Invitational earn automatic bids to Nationals.
 After the National Championship game is an awards ceremony.

-The tournament lasts four days, and the matches are livestreamed on YouTube with live commentary by the USTA.
+The tournament lasts three days.
+Some years, the matches are livestreamed on YouTube with live commentary by the USTA.

 Results by year

 Below are the results of all the National Championships.